 At 90 days sober, one recovering addict asked her sponsor: “Why am I not happy at 90 days?”
 The sponsor shared with her that she was still “crazy” and this was only the beginning.
 There is so much work to do and the craziness is still there.

 Most newly sober people at this stage are busy and can feel unstable!
-In addition to working a program, they have probably completely a treatment program and made their way back into society by getting a job.
+In addition to working a program, they have probably completed a treatment program and made their way back into society by getting a job.
 Learning to live day-by-day life comes with many obstacles and can be challenging.
 The pink cloud has probably dissipated and post-acute withdrawal symptoms (PAWs) have settled with annoyances like forgetfulness and trouble sleeping.

 Stage 3: The first 6 to 9 Months

-This is a very pivotal time, because this is where a lot of relapse happens.
+This is a very pivotal time because this is where a lot of relapses happens.
 I see it when people celebrate milestones.
 So many people celebrate that 6-month anniversary and then maybe a fifth of those people actually celebrate 9 months.
 By this point, we’ve made it through some of the most uncomfortable times.
 Without constant growth, however, a recovering person can become complacent.
 Some may also challenge whether or not they have a problem, because being sober is starting to feel familiar; therefore, they decide to test it.

 Forty-five percent of people suffering from addiction have a co-occurring mental illness.

 The sweet spot for identifying these illnesses is six months.
 At this point, the drugs are out of the body’s system and enough time has passed for new issues to be identified.
-A mental health assessment can identify other underlying mental illness or emotional problems.
+A mental health assessment can identify other underlying mental illnesses or emotional problems.
 This assessment can be challenging for a newly sober individual to deal with.
-Recovery can feel overwhelming if there is additional questions and stigma about sobriety and needing to take medications.
+Recovery can feel overwhelming if there are additional questions and stigma about sobriety and needing to take medications.
 Any of these stages of opioid recovery can include medicines to treat mental illnesses like depression, bipolar disorder, and other disorders.
-No one should feel shamed about needing medicines to heal.
+No one should feel shame about needing medicines to heal.

 Stage 4: 1 Year

 This is a huge milestone!
 It’s time to stand tall and let those shoulders fall back — confidence is settling in.
 A recovering opioid addict has gone through their first year and has established new “firsts.”
-This means they’ve survived their first sober holidays, family get togethers, established themselves at a place of employment, and ideally have a stable foundation in a recovery program.
-A common rule of thumb is that a person can start dating after they celebrate a year (dating within the first year is discouraged so a people can focus on themselves).
+This means they’ve survived their first sober holidays, family get-togethers, established themselves at a place of employment, and ideally have a stable foundation in a recovery program.
+A common rule of thumb is that a person can start dating after they celebrate a year (dating within the first year is discouraged so people can focus on themselves).
 The training wheels come off, and we start to live with a more appropriate understanding of sober life.

 Stage 5: 18 Months

 It takes an average of 18 months for the brain to heal from active addiction.
 Chemically, the brain is producing dopamine and serotonin on its own now.
-PAWs has also subsided and a person should feel good physically.
+PAWs have also subsided and a person should feel good physically.
 We are experiencing pleasure innately and feeling natural emotions.